 Better still, they are EASY.
 My Gma calls them “idiot-proof,” and they totally are.
 With only a few ingredients, you can have the dough mixed up in about one single, solitary minute.

 If you want to keep these ultra-easy, you can cheat by using canned frosting to fill them.
 I’m a big proponent of homemade when it comes to frosting, but there’s something to be said for convenience!
-For a homemade cream cheese frosting recipe, see these Pumpkin Blondies with Cream Cheese Frosting.
+For a homemade cream cheese frosting recipe, see this Pumpkin Carrot Cake with Cream Cheese Frosting.

 The Easter Chick decorations are truly a cinch.
-This is a great project for making with kids because you really can’t mess it up.
+These Easter Chick Cookies are a great project for making with kids because you really can’t mess it up.
 Add a few chocolate chips for eyes, slivers of orange slices for beaks, and a little orange frosting makes for feet.
 Only a few small tweaks, and an ordinary cookie transforms into an adorable Easter chick.

 They’re so cute and simple, but they’re always raved about for both their flavor, and their adornment!